England

 If you are a current student, don’t forget to reapply for student finance for each year of your course.

-If you have applied for student finance, see guidance from the Student Loans Company on how to check the status of your application.
+To see updates relating to your application, see guidance from the Student Loans Company on how to check the status of your application.

 If you're expecting a payment in this academic year and need advice or support, SFE have released a video detailing how to check your payment schedule and payment schedule guidance.